T

 +

-Mykonos is generally very safe at night, with low crime rates.
-The main tourist areas, particularly Mykonos Town, are well-lit and busy.
-Standard precautions, such as being aware of your surroundings and belongings, are recommended, especially in crowded nightlife spots.
+Mykonos is generally a very safe destination at night, with low crime rates.
+The main tourist areas, including Mykonos Town, are well-lit and patrolled.
+Standard precautions, such as being aware of your surroundings and securing your valuables, are recommended, but violent crime is rare, allowing for a relaxed evening experience.

 Do I need a visa for Mykonos?